jdmendoza/jdmendoza.github.io/_posts/2019-01-24-feature-selection.md

 	2. For k=1,2...p:
 		a) Fit all (p choose k) models that contain exactly k predictors.
 		b) Pick the best among these (p choose k) models, and call it Mk.
-Here the best is defined as having the smallest RSS, or equivalently largest R<sup>2</sup>.
+Here the best is defined as having the smallest RSS, or equivalently largest R-squared.

-	3. Select a single best model from among the Mo...Mp using cross-validated prediction error, Cp (AIC), BIC, or adjusted R<sup>2</sup>
+	3. Select a single best model from among the Mo...Mp using cross-validated prediction error, Cp (AIC), BIC, or adjusted R-squared.

 	Source 1